nuxt/vue-meta/README.md

 <script src="https://cdn.jsdelivr.net/npm/vue/dist/vue.js" async="true" defer="true"></script>
 ```

-:warning: For inline script to work, sanitizers need to be disabled.
+:warning: You have to disable sanitizers so the content of `innerHTML` won't be escaped.
 Please refer to [\__dangerouslyDisableSanitizers](#__dangerouslydisablesanitizers-string) section below for more info on related risks.

 ```js
 {